crazy-complete/crazy-complete/docs/documentation.md

 > You can restrict completion to a specific directory by adding `{"directory": ...}`.
 >
 > The separator can be changed by adding `{"separator": ...}`
+>
+> By default, duplicate values are not offered for completion.
+This can be changed by adding `{"duplicates": true}`.

 ```yaml
 prog: "example"